-- a) Confirming the taught module marks achieved, including any marks for reassessment presented to the Board, and awarding credit. - b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent credits. - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student. - g) Requiring any student whose performance is below that required to achieve an award to withdraw from the University. - 5.1.1 An Interim Board of Examiners Meeting shall normally be held at the end of the taught module assessment. - 5.1.2 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment across the summer and/or wait until the final board when the dissertation or equivalent outcome is known.
+- a) Confirming the taught module marks achieved, including any marks for reassessment-presented to the Board, and awarding credit. - b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent credits. - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student. - g) Determining whether a student can progress to the dissertation. - h) Requiring any student whose performance is below that required to achieve an award to withdraw from the University. - 5.1.1 An Interim Board of Examiners Meeting shall normally be held at the end module of each term. - 5.1.2 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment.
+The timing of the reassessment opportunity will depend on the point the student has reached on the course and the type of module(s) failed.
+The Board will give a student the option to defer reassessment until after the dissertation has been submitted.